Substance Abuse and Addiction Treatment Resources in Stamford

 Stamford Drug & Alcohol Rehab, Detox & Treatment Resources

-The United States is facing a worsening epidemic of drug and alcohol abuse.
+The United States is facing a worsening epidemic of drug and alcohol misuse.
 The national number of deaths related to all drugs more than doubled from 2002 to 2015, with a 2.8-fold increase in the number of deaths specifically relating to opioid drugs and a staggering 6.2-fold increase in deaths from heroin.
-The epidemic has hit hard in Connecticut, where heroin is now the most commonly abused drug.
+The epidemic has hit hard in Connecticut, where heroin is now the most commonly misused drug.

-The state has the seventh biggest substance abuse problem, with a statistically significant increase in drug overdose deaths from 2015 to 2016 of 25 percent.
+The state has the seventh biggest substance misuse problem, with a statistically significant increase in drug overdose deaths from 2015 to 2016 of 25 percent.
 The state is also fourth on a list of places with the highest percentage of teenagers who had access to illegal drugs on school property.
 The issue is destroying lives, and it’s essential to have solid support systems in place to help those directly affected by drugs or alcohol, whether they are recovering from addiction themselves or supporting those in recovery.

 You’re not alone in this struggle.

 Stamford, Connecticut Alcohol Rehab Centers and Drug Centers

 There are three levels of treatment programs for substance use disorders: inpatient programs, outpatient programs and partial hospitalization.
 The right drug or alcohol treatment depends on a patient’s current situation, and it isn’t uncommon to transition from being an inpatient to an outpatient as an individual goes through the recovery process.
 To make an informed decision about which type of treatment is the best course of action, it’s important to understand what each option entails:

 Residential Treatment Programs